-The Corporate and Social Responsibility Committee's mission is to:
+The Corporate Social and Societal Responsibility and Environmental Sustainability Committee's mission is to:

-- 1. examine the corporate and social responsibility (CSR) strategy and actions plan, to follow up their implementation and to propose any actions in this respect; - 2. examine the reports related to the CSR submitted to the Board of Directors in accordance with applicable laws and regulations. - 3. ensure that the executive officers implement a policy of non-discrimination and diversity, notably with regard to the balanced representation of men and women on the governing bodies and reports to the board of directors.
+- 1. examine the main corporate social, societal responsibility and environmental sustainability issues faced by the Company - 2. examine the corporate social and societal responsibility and environmental sustainability strategy and actions plan, including commitments made by the Company in this regard, to monitor their implementation and to propose any actions in this respect; - 3. submit to the Board of Directors any proposals designed to take the corporate social and societal responsibility and environmental sustainability issues faced by the Company into consideration when determining its business orientations - 4. examine the corporate social and societal responsibility and environmental sustainability related reports submitted to the Board of Directors in accordance with applicable laws and regulations, particularly the extra-financial performance declaration referred to in Article L. 225-102-1 of the French Commercial Code; - 5. study the extra-financial ratings obtained by the Company and to define, if necessary, objectives in this area - 6. ensure that the executive officers implement a policy of non-discrimination and diversity, notably with regard to the balanced representation of men and women on the governing bodies and reports to the board of directors.

-The Corporate and Social Responsibility Committee shall be composed of a minimum of three (3) and a maximum of seven (7) members designated by the Board from among the voting and non-voting Directors.
+The Corporate Social and Societal Responsibility and Environmental Sustainability Committee shall be composed of a minimum of three (3) and a maximum of seven (7) members designated by the Board from among the voting and non-voting Directors.